|

 (ph): species with a photo in the FONT website

-In the list that follows, relating to sightings during
+In the list that follows, sightings during

 AT: Antigua